How to Master Customer Perceived Value (CPV)

-- Non-monetary aspects: what non-material value the product brings to the customer, in case of our call center example usability, efficiency, quality or user friendliness.
+- Non-monetary aspects: what non-material value the product brings to the customer, in the case of our call center example, usability, efficiency, quality, or user-friendliness.

-- Monetary aspects: To which extent the product’s value corresponds with the price paid.
-Customer evaluates whether above mentioned non-monetary aspects are worth the money.
+- Monetary aspects: To what extent does the product’s value correspond with the price paid?
+The customer evaluates whether above mentioned non-monetary aspects are worth the money.

-Buyer may also take into consideration the general financial return – will the investment help to generate profit, for example by providing exceptional customer service?
+Buyers may also take into consideration the general financial return – will the investment help to generate profit, for example, by providing exceptional customer service?

 - Assumptions: This point is closely related to the previous one.
-It is in our nature to jump into conclusions.
-For example, people often assume that if someone influential reccoments something, it has to be necessarily good.
+It is in our nature to jump to conclusions.
+For example, people often assume that if someone influential recommends something, it has to be necessarily good.

 It is important to remember that sometimes, there are non-influential reasons for which customers choose your competition.
 Such as a direct order to buy at the lowest price possible or a personal connection between the buyer and your competitor.